This module provides an interface for development tools to set and

 - True when Line is the 1-based line offset in which we find

-- True when File and AZ represent the location of the goal called
+- True when File and Pos represent the file and subterm position term

 The following predicates are exported, but not or incorrectly documented.